Kganger1/MSDA/README.md

 # MSDA
-Examples of my course work in my Master's Program at WGU
+Examples of my coursework in my Master's Program at WGU